DeskboxBrazil/cura-build/osx/README.md

 vagrant up
 vagrant ssh
 ```
-3. The `vagrant up`, if this is the first time you execute it, will have to download, setup and start a virtual machine image that is several GBs big, so it will take a while, maybe hours depending on your internet connection.
+3. The `vagrant up` command, if this is the first time you execute it, will have to download, setup and start a virtual machine image that is several GBs big, so it will take a while, maybe hours depending on your internet connection.
 But the image will stay in a local cache, so the next time it will be much quicker.
 After it, the `vagrant ssh` command will take you inside the virtual machine that Vagrant started.
 In there run the following commands:
 ```shell
 mkdir build
 cd build